ndevar132/decode-rtp-audio/README.md

 # split_audio

-Script split_audio.py can be used to split rtp audio stream from pcap file or network interface.
+Script `split_audio.py` can be used to split rtp audio stream from pcap file or network interface.
 The converted audio is in raw format.
 To convert raw audio to wav, you could use sox.
-Script convert_wav.py in the source can be use to convert raw audio to wav.
+Script `convert_wav.py` in the source can be use to convert raw audio to wav.

 ## Requirement

-To use this program you have to install several python package: dpkt, pypcap.
+To use this program you have to install several python package: `dpkt, pypcap`.
 You can install it through pip package manager

 ```sh